Masmiseim36/nxpSDK/boards/evkbimxrt1050/driver_examples/enet/txrx_ptp1588_transfer/readme.txt

 Note: the xx second and xx nanosecond should not be zero and should be number with solid increment.

-the transmitted frame is a 1000 length broadcast frame. the frame can be seen when the PC is installed with wireshark.

 when a 1000 length ptp event message frame is received, the log would be added to the terminal like:
-A frame received. the length 1000 the timestamp is xx second, xx nanosecond Dest Address xx:xx:xx:xx:xx:xx Src Address xx:xx:xx:xx:xx:xx
+A frame received. the length 1000 the timestamp is xx second, xx nanosecond Dest Address xx:xx:xx:xx:xx:xx Src Address xx:xx:xx:xx:xx:xx Customization options

-A frame received. the length 1000 Dest Address xx:xx:xx:xx:xx:xx Src Address xx:xx:xx:xx:xx:xx Customization options
 =====================